 The pain points eventually became sketches of ideas.
 I skipped out a search results page because it wasn’t key to my idea (also it saved time).

 The general idea behind this is that it should be a feature of a Tesco app, rather than a standalone app.
 Customers should be able to search for the product they’re looking for, by name.
 And also see their old searches in case they need to find something again.
 A list of hard to find products can be generated through analysing user searches.
 Lots of customers searching for Harissa paste?
 It ends up on the list.
 The list can even be specialised to the store you’re in.

 For the product page, I felt the most important elements of information were:

 So that information is right at the top of the screen.
-No scrolling required.
+No scrolling is required.
 As you work down the page, the information gets less important to the task of “find the paste”.
 I added a list of alternative products to help customers out.
 If something is out of stock or is missing, the customer should be offered alternatives.
 This should also cover the issue of there being multiple brands of a product or sizes.

-Eventually I’ll get around to doing a nice mockup of the concept but for now, sketches will have to do.
+Eventually, I’ll get around to doing a nice mockup of the concept but for now, sketches will have to do.